Keray535/Raspberry-Pi-Based-Smart-Sensor-and-Motor-Control-System/README.md

 4. Push your branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request (PR).

-Please ensure your code is tested and adheres to the project's coding style before opening a PR.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Raspberry Pi Based Smart Sensor and Motor Control System (DE)